Overview of Courses

 Intro Level

 This course explores the topic of ethics.
 We begin the course with topics in ethical theory and applied ethics, and conclude by considering the role of ethics in politics, law, and science.
 As the title suggest, one goal of this course is to introduce students to formal philosophy.
 In service of this goal, students can expect to be introduced to some of the major figures and ideas in the field of ethics, and to read articles and exerts from primary text.
 That said, another (equally important) goal of this course is to show students how engaging in ethics and philosophical thought is an unavoidable part of life.
-In service of this goal, students can expect engage with topics such as: meat eating; gender, sex, and identity; biomedical enhancement; and constitutional interpretation.
+In service of this goal, students can expect engage with topics such as: meat eating; gender, sex, and identity; biomedical enhancement and disabillites; and constitutional interpretation.

 Philosophy of Law